humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-12-14-timer-resolution-in-browsers.md

 ## Conclusion

 There has been a silent timer resolution evolution going on as browsers have developed over the past few years.
-Timer resolution isn&#8217;t one of those topics that gets discussed frequently, but if you&#8217;re using `setTimeout()` and `setInterval()`, it pays to have a deeper understanding of the functionality.
-We&#8217;re getting closer to the point of having per-millisecond control of the browser.
-When someone figures out how to manage timers without CPU interrupts, we&#8217;re likely to see timer resolution drop again.
-Until then, keep 4ms in mind, but remember that you still won&#8217;t always get that.
+Timer resolution isn't one of those topics that gets discussed frequently, but if you're using `setTimeout()` and `setInterval()`, it pays to have a deeper understanding of the functionality.
+We're getting closer to the point of having per-millisecond control of the browser.
+When someone figures out how to manage timers without CPU interrupts, we're likely to see timer resolution drop again.
+Until then, keep 4ms in mind, but remember that you still won't always get that.

 **Update (15 Dec 2011):** Updated with information about `Date` object.